hydroframe/SandTank/DEVELOPMENT.md

 <a name="docker"></a>
 ## 2. Docker Runtime

-ParaFlow Sandtank rely on a docker image to serve the web application along with the infrastructure to run the simulation codes and visualization server.
-This allow a streamline execution and deployment of such the application.
+The ParaFlow Sandtank relies on a docker image to serve the web application along with the infrastructure to run the simulation codes and visualization server.
+This provides a streamlined execution and deployment of the application.

-This section below mainly focus on how a maintainer can rebuild each component that compose that end-product docker image.
+The sections below mainly focus on how a maintainer can rebuild each component that compose that end-product docker image.

-For the following set of users they can safely skip that section and simply use the public image available under the name `hydroframe/sandtank:web-service` on DockerHub.
+The following set of users can safely skip this section and simply use the publicly available image under the name `hydroframe/sandtank:web-service` on DockerHub.

-Users that can safely skip the Docker section:
+Users that can safely skip the Docker Build section:
 - User that want to create/edit a *template*
 - User that want to develop the *Web application (client)*
 - User that want to develop the *ParaViewWeb server side API (server)*